-31 The assurance practitioner's report needs to be signed in the name of the assurance practitioner's company, firm or practice, or the personal name of the assurance practitioner or both as appropriate personal name of the assurance practitioner, or both, as appropriate.
+The assurance practitioner's report needs to be signed in the name of the assurance practitioner's firm, or the personal name of the assurance practitioner, or both, as appropriate.
 The date of the assurance practitioner's report is the date the assurance practitioner signs the report.
+41

-- Reasonable assurance engagement. •
+- Reasonable assurance engagement. .

 - The general purpose water accounting report is prepared in accordance with AWAS 1.

-- Assurance is not provided on the contextual statement.

 - Unmodified opinion.

 - Emphasis of Matter paragraph.

 - Other Matter paragraph.

+- The contextual statement is not subject to assurance.